-Any Indenture may be amended without the consent of the holders of Equipment Notes to, among other things, cure any defect or inconsistency in such Indenture or the Equipment Notes issued thereunder (provided that such change does not adversely affect the interests of any such holder), subject to the lien of such Indenture the applicable Airframe or Engines or a replacement airframe or engine in connection with an Event of Loss or exercise by United of its right of substitution under such Indenture, provide for the replacement of one or more Airframes by one or more substitute airframes pursuant to Section 4.04(f) of such Indenture and replacement of related Engines (see "Description of the Equipment Notes- Certain Provisions of the Indentures-Substitution of Airframe or Engine"), or provide for the re-issuance thereunder of Series A Equipment Notes or Series B Equipment Notes or the issuance or successive repayment and issuance from time to time thereunder of one or more series of Additional Equipment Notes under other Indentures) and any related credit support arrangements.
+Any Indenture may be amended without the consent of the holders of Equipment Notes to, among other things, cure any defect or inconsistency in such Indenture or the Equipment Notes issued thereunder (provided that such change does not adversely affect the interests of any such holder), subject to the lien of such Indenture the applicable Airframe or Engines or a replacement airframe or engine in connection with an Event of Loss or exercise by United of its right of substitution under such Indenture, provide for the replacement of one or more Airframes by one or more substitute airframes pursuant to Section 4.04(f) of such Indenture and replacement of related Engines (see "Description of the Equipment Notes-Certain Provisions of the Indentures-Substitution of Airframe or Engine"), or provide for the re-issuance thereunder of Series A Equipment Notes or Series B Equipment Notes or the issuance or successive repayment and issuance from time to time thereunder of one or more series of Additional Equipment Notes (and the re-issuance of Series A Equipment Notes or Series B Equipment Notes or issuance of one or more series of Additional Equipment Notes under other Indentures) and any related credit support arrangements.
 See "Possible Issuance of Additional Junior Certificates and Refinancing of Certificates".
 (Indentures, Section 10.01(b))